kenanpelit/cmus-nowplaying/README.md

 ----------------
 This is Art and Text combined, the only issue is that the art does not update between albums.
 More updates soon.

+Lyrics
+---
+Displays song lyrics (IN A FILE YOU CREATE)

 Large
 -----
 Displays Title and Artist with figlet.